detain/myadmin-client-vue/README.md

 * [ ] check out vue-use t see if we should be using it
 * [ ] utilize the form validation stuff
 * [ ] incorporate typescript
+* [ ] replace jquery type calls with built in template handling and such
 * [x] electron build
   * [x] windows/linux/mac builds
   * [ ] js/css assets loaded locally